 While Friends Home in Kennett is under the care of the Religious Society of Friends (Quakers), it is non-sectarian.
 A brief service in the manner of Friends is held weekly, and ministers from Catholic and many Protestant sects visit their parisioners and hold services in the Home.
 Residents also attend religious services with family and friends at the church or Synagogue of their choice.

 A spiritual grounding is often so essential to our residents in particular those nearing the end of their lives.
 Friends Home welcomes ministers from various Hospice organizations to provide spiritual comfort to our residents who choose to accept such services.

 Culture means different things to different persons.
 Our residents come from different backgrounds and cultures.
 Respecting that difference has always been an important aspect of life at Friends Home.
 Dining encourages residents to suggest recipes they perfected through the years in their own kitchens; Community Life meets with residents to encourage suggestions for trips or speakers.

-The South Chester County Historical Society meets monthly at the community and offers presentations filled with the unique culture of Chester County; The Chadds Ford Historical Society offers tours of colonial homes and life as it was known in the Kennett and Chadds Ford area; We are fortunate to be within minutes of Longwood Gardens a botanical treasure and we are an easy trip to Philadelphia or Lancaster county.
+The Chadds Ford Historical Society offers tours of colonial homes and life as it was known in the Kennett and Chadds Ford area.
+We are fortunate to be within minutes of Longwood Gardens a botanical treasure, and we are an easy trip to Philadelphia or Lancaster County.